Jbleezy/BO1-Reimagined/README.md

 * Fix Ballistic Knife first raise anim (shows knife at very bottom center of screen at end of anim)

 ## GRIEF TODO:
+* Make Scavenger weapon not damage players on enemy team
+* Add fade out and fade in effect to all round restarts
 * Fix line on top right of screen with CDC viewmodel (happens with Scoped Kar98k in hand)
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)
 * Add EMP grenades to grief